toriamine/toriamine/README.md

+# My name is Victoria Mineeva
+In this profile, I want to present my IT projects.

 ## I'm a beginner Software Engeneer

 This is a GitHub repository that contains folders for my beginner project in the mobile development field ![Folder](https://github.com/toriamine/toriamine/blob/main/assets/folder.png)